ejrgilbert/compose-base-image/README.md

 image created here isn't meant to be run on its own, it's meant to be extended for running various components of the Datawave software stack.

-The image contains the `runit` tool for running `sshd` as a service on docker container startup.
+The image will start sshd in the foreground by default.
+It also creates an entrypoint.d script for starting up with run-parts in image extensions.

 We have added the `accumulo`, `datawave`, `hadoop`, and `zookeeper` users with their own `ssh`keys.
 The `root` user also has its own `ssh` key which